Skip to main content

 Best for

-• Owners seeking a small but confident companion
+• Owners wanting a small, confident, affectionate companion

 Not ideal for